d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## [**Training**]

-During model training, we constantly extract the content and style features of the composite image and calculate the loss function.
+During model training, we constantly extract the content and style features of the synthesized image and calculate the loss function.
 Recall our discussion of how synchronization functions force the front end to wait for computation results in :numref:`sec_async`.
 Because we only call the `asnumpy` synchronization function every 10 epochs, the process may occupy a great deal of memory.
 Therefore, we call the